tangentyh/notes-of-tan/docs/backend/SQL_notes.md

          max_sale_customer.customer_name
        FROM
          salesperson,
-         — calculate maximum size, cache it in transient derived table max_sale LATERAL
+         -- calculate maximum size, cache it in transient derived table max_sale LATERAL
          (SELECT MAX(amount) AS amount
            FROM all_sales
            WHERE all_sales.salesperson_id = salesperson.id)
          AS max_sale,
-         — find customer, reusing cached maximum size LATERAL
+         -- find customer, reusing cached maximum size LATERAL
          (SELECT customer_name
            FROM all_sales
            WHERE all_sales.salesperson_id = salesperson.id
            AND all_sales.amount =
-               — the cached maximum size
+               -- the cached maximum size
                max_sale.amount)
          AS max_sale_customer;
        ```

-#### WITH (Common Table Expressions, CTE)
+#### WITH

-1. CTE — a named temporary result set that exists within the scope of a single statement, from MySQL 8.0
+1. Common Table Expressions, CTE — a named temporary result set that exists within the scope of a single statement, from MySQL 8.0

-   - use
+1. CTE positions
    - at the beginning of `SELECT`, `UPDATE`, and `DELETE` statements
      ```
      WITH ...
 SELECT ...
      WITH ...
 UPDATE ...
      WITH ...
 DELETE ...
      ```
      - CTE not updatable — need to refer to the original table to update / delete rows, use CTE in other clauses or joining CTE with original table one-to-one as workaround
    - at the beginning of subqueries
      ```
      SELECT ...
 WHERE id IN (WITH ...
 SELECT ...) ...
      SELECT * FROM (WITH ...
 SELECT ...)
 AS dt ...
      ```
-     - immediately preceding SELECT for statements that include a SELECT statement
+   - immediately preceding `SELECT` for statements that include a `SELECT` statement
      ```
      INSERT ...
 WITH ...
 SELECT ...
      REPLACE ...
 WITH ...
 SELECT ...
      CREATE TABLE ...
 WITH ...
 SELECT ...
      CREATE VIEW ...
 WITH ...
 SELECT ...
      DECLARE CURSOR ...
 WITH ...
 SELECT ...
      EXPLAIN ...
 WITH ...
 SELECT ...
      ```

 1. `WITH`
    ```